Julie Brook

 Julie Brook (born 1961) is a British artist.
 She works in a variety of mediums in each case with a strong connection with the landscape.
 She has lived and worked in the Orkney islands, on Jura and Mingulay and in the Libyan Desert.

+Whilst living in Mingulay, in 1997, Julie was visited unexpectedly by Queen Elizabeth the Second.
+It was an unannounced and entirely informal visit.
+The Queen asked about the island and Julie was pleased to inform her.

 Life and career

 Julie Brook was born at RAF Rinteln hospital in Germany.
 She lives on the Isle of Skye.
 She attended The Ruskin School of Drawing and Fine Art in Oxford from 1980 to 1983.